 Rods

 One of the most important pieces of fishing gear is the fishing rod.
-The rod allows anglers to propel baits and lures to where the fish are and successfully tire and bring the fish in.
+Rod help anglers to propel baits and lures to where the fish are and successfully tire and bring the fish in.
 There’s a rod for every type of fish and fishing style.
-Most any rod will work for catching fish but using the right rod for the fish being sought can make a big difference in being successful.
+Most any rod will work for catching fish but using the right rod can make a big difference in being successful.

 The number of rods available can be daunting, so take time to look at what’s available for your type of fishing.
-Selecting the right rod will help in casting and retrieving the bait or lures used.
+Selecting the right rod will help with casting and retrieving the bait or lures used.
 For example, it would be very difficult to cast a 1/32 ounce jig or fly using a heavy baitcasting rod.
-For the light jig or fly, either a fly rod or an ultralight spinning rod is needed.
+For light jigs or flies, a fly rod or an ultralight spinning rod would be a better choice.

 Also consider the material used for the rod.
-Most fishing rods today are made of fiberglass, graphite, or composite.
+Most fishing rods today are made of fiberglass, graphite, or composites.
 For strength and durability, a fiberglass rod is a good choice, especially for anglers just starting out.
-Graphite rods offer strength and durability as well as sensitivity, which makes it a good rod for feeling the bait or lures.
+Graphite rods offer strength and durability as well as sensitivity, which makes it a good choice for feeling strikes.
 Composite rods offer great sensitivity and are very light weight but lack the durability found in fiberglass and graphite rods.

-Below are the most common rods used along with their descriptions, dimensions and use.
+Below are the most common rods along with their descriptions, dimensions and use..

-The baitcasting rod, (three are illustrated) is used with baitcasting or push button reels, and comes in different lengths, actions, style, and materials.
+The casting rod, (three are illustrated) is used with casting or push button reels, and comes in different lengths, actions, style, and materials.
 The style of rod chosen will depend on the type of fish you’re after and lures or baits used.
-Using a baitcasting rod differs from other rods such as a spinning rod.
-Combined with a baitcasting or push button reel, the rod allows you to make long and accurate casts.
+Using a casting rod differs from other rods such as a spinning rod.
+Combined with a casting or push button reel, the rod allows you to make long and exact casts.
 With the type of grips available, the rod is easily held with four fingers, allowing the thumb to be used for reel control.
 A casting rod also provides good leverage when fighting fish.

 The length of the casting rod usually ranges from 5 to 7 1/2 feet in 6 inch increments, are made from fiberglass and graphite, and with actions varying from light to heavy.
 Graphite rods are more sensitive than fiberglass, which can be important when fishing plastic worms, lizards or jigs.